 [2.
 Peoples among the cavalry]

-84 There are horsemen among these peoples, yet not all of them furnished cavalry, and only the ones I will list: first the Persians, equipped like their foot, save that some of them wore headgear of hammered bronze and iron.
-85 There are also certain nomads called Sagartians. they are Persian in speech, and the fashion of their equipment is somewhat between the Persian and the Paktyan. they supplied eight thousand horsemen.
+84 There are horsemen among these peoples, yet not all of them furnished cavalry, and only the ones I will list: first the Persians, equipped like their foot soldiers, save that some of them wore headgear of hammered bronze and iron.
+85 There are also certain nomads called Sagartians. they are Persian in speech, and the fashion of their equipment is somewhat between the Persian and the Paktyan.
+They supplied eight thousand horsemen.
 It is their custom to carry no armour of bronze or iron, except daggers only, and to use ropes of twisted leather.
 In these they trust when they go to battle.
 This is their manner of fighting: when they are at close quarters with their enemy, they throw their ropes which have a noose at the end.
 Whatever they catch, be it horse or man, the thrower drags it to himself, and the enemy entangled in this way in the coils is killed.
 86 This is their manner of fighting.
 Their place in the army was with the Persians.
 The Median horsemen were equipped like their foot soldiers, and the Kissians likewise.
-The Indians were armed in like manner as their foot soldiers. they rode swift horses and drove chariots drawn by horses and wild asses.
+The Indians were armed in like manner as their foot soldiers.
+They rode swift horses and drove chariots drawn by horses and wild asses.
 The Baktrians were equipped as were their foot soldiers, and the Kaspians in a similar manner.
 The Libyans too were armed like the men of their infantry, and all of them drove chariots as well.
 So likewise the Kaspians and Parikanians were armed as the men of their infantry.
 The Arabians had the same equipment as the men of their infantry, and all of them rode on camels no less swift than horses.

 87 These peoples only are riders.
 The number of the horsemen was shown to be eighty thousand, besides the camels and the chariots.
-All the rest of the riders were ranked in their several troops, but the Arabians were posted at the back. for the horses that cannot stand the sight of camels, their place was in the back, that so the horses might not be frightened.
+All the rest of the riders were ranked in their several troops, but the Arabians were posted at the back.
+For the horses that cannot stand the sight of camels, their place was in the back, that so the horses might not be frightened.

 88 The captains of horse were Harmamithres and Tithaeus, sons of Datis; the third who was captain with them, Pharnuches, had been left behind sick at Sardis.
 For as they set out from Sardis, an unwelcome mishap happened to him: a dog ran under the feet of the horse that he rode, and the surprised horse reared up and threw off Pharnuches.
 After his fall he vomited blood and his injury turned to a wasting sickness.
 The horse was dealt with right away according to Pharnuches’ command: his servants led it away to the place where it had thrown their master and cut off its legs at the knee.
 That is how Pharnuches lost his captaincy.